SERVING MESA, PHOENIX, Gilbert, TEMPE AND SCOTTSDALE, ARIZONA

 Neuromuscular dentistry has changed the world of cosmetic dentistry.
 What used to be a short-term fix for dental problems has become a superior form of dental care providing long-term dental solutions.
 A neuromuscular dentist can protect your child’s teeth from future damage by preventing a misaligned bite from developing.
 And if you already suffer from TMD (Temporomandibular Joint Disorder), it can be dramatically life-changing!

-The world’s premiere neuromuscular and cosmetic dentists are graduates of the Las Vegas Institute for Advanced Dental Studies.
-While there are many cosmetic dentists in Phoenix, Arizona, Dr. LeSueur is among the few who are LVI-trained.
+While there are many cosmetic dentists in Phoenix, Arizona, our dentists are among the few who are LVI-trained.

 People with TMD often suffer years of chronic pain, seeing doctors, taking a series of medications, and undergoing unsuccessful treatments, because doctors don’t connect the symptoms to the dental cause.

 After 45 to 60 minutes of TENS unit stimulation, which is part of TMD testing and can also be part of TMD treatment, you will have a relaxed jaw and no pain.
-Treatment is customized, and neuromuscular dentists Dr. LeSueur and Dr. Dodaro will explain and discuss it all with you before beginning.
+Treatment is customized, and our neuromuscular dentists will explain and discuss it all with you before beginning.

 What causes TMD?

 Some people develop TMD without ever knowing the cause.
 Common triggers include: